AmoghKharche/RecipeMart/README.md

 ## Flow

 1. Send an Instagram Reel URL to the bot (e.g. `https://www.instagram.com/reel/...`).
-2. Bot replies "Processing your reel…", then runs: download → (Whisper STT ∥ OCR) → merge → GPT recipe extraction.
+2. Bot replies "Processing your reel…", then:
+   - **Caption path:** Fetches metadata (caption only).
+If the caption is enough, extracts the recipe and replies with "Video download skipped; recipe extracted from caption." and the recipe.
+   - **Video path:** If not, downloads the reel → runs Whisper (STT) and OCR in parallel → merges transcript, on-screen text, and caption → GPT recipe extraction → replies with "Video was downloaded for processing and then deleted." and the recipe.
-3. Bot sends back the recipe (ingredients in g/ml, steps).
-Temp files are deleted after each run.
+3. Temp files (and any downloaded video) are deleted after each run.

 ## Requirements